awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-creating-snapshot.md

 You can use Systems Manager Run Command to take application\-consistent snapshots of all EBS volumes attached to your Amazon EC2 Windows instances\.
 The snapshot process uses the Windows [Volume Shadow Copy Service \(VSS\)](https://technet.microsoft.com/en-us/library/ee923636(v=ws.10).aspx) to take image\-level backups of VSS\-aware applications, including data from pending transactions between these applications and the disk\.
 You don't need to shut down your instances or disconnect them when you back up all attached volumes\.
 For more information, see [Create a VSS application\-consistent snapshotRestore volumes from VSS\-enabled EBS snapshots](application-consistent-snapshots.md)\.

 ------

+If all of the snapshots complete successfully, a `createSnapshots` CloudWatch event with a result of `succeeded` is sent to your AWS account\.
+If any one snapshot for the multi\-volume snapshot set fails, all of the other snapshots display an error status and a `createSnapshots` CloudWatch event with a result of `failed` is sent to your AWS account\.
+For more information, see [Create snapshots \(createSnapshots\)](ebs-cloud-watch-events.md#create-snapshots-complete)\.

 ## Work with EBS snapshots<a name="using-snapshots"></a>